alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 SELECT * FROM src_reviews
 WHERE review_text is not null%
 ```
-Now, we want to change this to use incremental materialization.
-To do this, we will use Jinja syntax in dbt to configure our model for incremental updates.
+Now, we want to change this **to use incremental materialization**.
+To do this, we will use `Jinja` syntax in dbt to configure our model for incremental updates.
 Here is the configuration:

 ```sh
 {{